mrzaizai2k/License-Plate-Recognition-YOLOv7-and-CNN/README.md

 ## 4. Hough Transform Alignment

-With previous repo, I tried to find the biggest contour, and from 4 coordinates of that contour, I can rotate the License Plate ;however, it has 2 problems with contour
+With previous repo, I tried to find the biggest contour, and from 4 coordinates of that contour, I can rotate the License Plate; however, it has 2 problems with contour
 * Not sure that the biggest contour is the LP.
 Somtimes the view is not good which is hard to find the right contour
 * Not sure that we can approx that contour to 4 points.
 If not, we can't calculate the rotate angle